kovidgoyal/kitty/docs/remote-control.rst

    For password based authentication to work over SSH, you must pass the :envvar:`KITTY_PUBLIC_KEY` environment variable to the remote host.
 The :doc:`ssh kitten <kittens/ssh>` does this for you automatically.
-When using a password, public key cryptography is used to ensure the password is kept secure.
+When using a password, :ref:`rc_crypto` is used to ensure the password is kept secure.
 This does mean that using password based authentication is slower as the entire command is encrypted before transmission.
 This can be noticeable when using a command like ``kitty @ set-background-image``